noahweasley/SMD-Desktop/readme.md

 - Product website is also available for easy download at: https://noahweasley.github.io/SMD-Desktop

-## Support and Donations

-If you wish to support the project you could just star the project, it is not necessary that you donate to the project, I am actively maintaining it, for now.
-Donations are all sent to my patreon page and also, I know that I should have used something better, but the in my country, other platforms are not available.
-If you have a better suggestion you could send me an E-Mail.

 ## License

 S.M.D :copyright: is under the GPL 3.0 license